modular-magician/terraform-provider-google-beta/website/docs/r/compute_region_instance_group_manager.html.markdown

 ---

-* `auto_healing_policies` - (Optional) The autohealing policies for this managed instance group.
+* `auto_healing_policies` - (Optional, [Beta](https://terraform.io/docs/providers/google/provider_versions.html)) The autohealing policies for this managed instance
+group.
 You can specify only one value.
 Structure is documented below.
 For more information, see the [official documentation](https://cloud.google.com/compute/docs/instance-groups/creating-groups-of-managed-instances#monitoring_groups).

-* `update_policy` - (Optional) The update policy for this managed instance group.
+* `update_policy` - (Optional, [Beta](https://terraform.io/docs/providers/google/provider_versions.html)) The update policy for this managed instance group.
 Structure is documented below.
 For more information, see the [official documentation](https://cloud.google.com/compute/docs/instance-groups/updating-managed-instance-groups) and [API](https://cloud.google.com/compute/docs/reference/rest/beta/regionInstanceGroupManagers/patch)

 * `distribution_policy_zones` - (Optional) The distribution policy for this managed instance